 Speaking to people from rival businesses in your industry may seem like a normal, everyday thing to do.
 And for most it’s a perfectly innocent and necessary part of business life.
 But, if you find yourself talking shop with a direct competitor, are you sure you know what is and isn’t safe to discuss?

-You aren’t alone if you’re unsure.
+You are not alone if you’re unsure.
 According to the Competition and Market Authority's (CMA) latest research with UK businesses, understanding of competition law is still low, with the majority (77%) of businesses still not understanding competition law well and very few (18%) running any competition law training.
-This lack of knowledge, combined with the growing number of businesses that regularly meet with rivals in social situations (79%), means that understanding the law is even more important if you don’t want to fall foul of it.
+This lack of knowledge, combined with the growing number of businesses that regularly meet with rivals in social situations (79%), means that understanding the law is even more important if you do not want to fall foul of it.

 What is a cartel?

 Business cartels occur when competitors get together and agree not to compete against each other – for example: